 - Edit the oracle.install.client.upgrading entry in the client_install.rsp file and set it to true.
-By default, the oracle.install.client.upgrading entry is set to false. - 2.
-Run Oracle Universal Installer in silent mode as described in "Running Oracle Universal Installer Using a Response File" on page A-5.
+By default, the oracle.install.client.upgrading entry is set - Run Oracle Universal Installer in silent mode as described in "Running Oracle Universal Installer Using a Response File" on page A-5.